QubesOS/qubes-doc/managing-os/linux-hvm-tips.md

     EndSection
     ~~~

-Now you should get at least 1280x1024 and be able to choose other modes.
+Now you should get resolution of at least 1280x1024 and should be able to choose other modes.

 Qubes agents
 ------------

-Linux Qubes agents are written with PV domain in mind, but it looks to be possible to run them also in HVM domain.
-However some work is required to achieve it.
+Linux Qubes agents are written primarily for PV qubes, but it is possible to run them also in a HVM qube.
+However some work may be required to achieve this.
 Check [this thread](https://groups.google.com/group/qubes-devel/browse_thread/thread/081df4a43e49e7a5).